-Paula has more than 25 years experience offering couples and individual therapy, counselling and workshops.
-Paula is an “energetic and dedicated” professional with expertise in human growth and development, with a focus on well being and the development of positive relationships.
+This Hart therapist has more than 25 years experience offering couples and individual therapy, counselling and workshops.
+She is an “energetic and dedicated” professional with expertise in human growth and development, with a focus on well being and the development of positive relationships.

 Her ethos has always been about working to bring about positive change in people’s lives.
 Her sessions are designed to identify behavioural and emotional levels and to effect positive change.